 Technology is vital to the Education sector.
 As a master’s degree holder, you can specialize in Educational Technology and become a technology coordinator in your local school district.
 As a professional with this concentration, your insights on technology programs.
 Technology coordinators also conduct training sessions and assist in developing or fine-tuning the STEM curricula.

 Special Education is a concentration in Education that typically requires a master’s degree.
 In working with children with cognitive limitations and physical disabilities, Special Education students learn the fundamental concepts of behavioral support and management.
 They also understand and uphold in Special Education laws that are critical throughout their practice.

 Special Education students can focus on the use of technology as a vital aid in the teaching profession.
-Today, Special Education teachers utilize technological breakthroughs such as interactive software and reading skill software that are often customizable.
-Special Education instructors need to be proficient in the use of these tools to enhance the capabilities of children with disability.
+Today, Special Education teachers utilize technological breakthroughs such as interactive software and reading skill software that is often customizable.
+Special Education instructors need to be proficient in the use of these tools to enhance the capabilities of children with disabilities.

 Special Education students who focus on instruction for children with autism require either a bachelor’s or an advanced degree depending on the educational institution and the state.
 They also need to undergo specific teacher training programs where they learn about behavior encouragement, assistive learning, and socialization.